Showing posts with label threat. Show all posts

 WHIP CORAL (Eptogorgia Virgulata)

-Whip coral has slender, whip-like branches that vary in color from deep purple to yellowish-tan.
-The long branches are covered in coral polyps, which look like tiny white dots against the coral's skeleton.
+Whip coral has slender, whip-like branches that range in color from deep purple to yellowish tan.
+The long branches are covered in coral polyps, like tiny white dots against the coral's skeleton.

-Whip Coral can grow to about three feet tall and grows on rocks, reefs, pilings, and other hard surfaces.
+Whip Coral can grow about three feet tall on rocks, reefs, pilings, and other hard surfaces.

 Whip corals are suspension feeders.
-Each of the polyps covering the coral's skeleton has eight feathery, saw-toothed tentacles that periodically/emerge to sweep plankton and tiny particles into the coral's body.
+Each polyp covering the coral's skeleton has eight feathery, saw-toothed tentacles that periodically emerge to sweep plankton and tiny particles into the coral's body.

 STAR CORAL(Galaxea fascicularis)

-The star coral is one of the hard coral species that contains a stone-like calcium skeleton.
+Star coral is a hard coral species with a stone-like calcium skeleton.
 Small, oval stubs rise from the yellowish-tan central core, each containing a delicate star-shaped polyp.
-The Star Coral is commonly found throughout the Caribbean and the West Indies and usually grows to about 12 inches in height.
+Star Coral is commonly found throughout the Caribbean and the West Indies and typically grows to about 12 inches tall.

-Elkhorn Coral is a large, branching shallow water coral with thick and sturdy antler-like branches.
-Colonies are fast-growing: branches increased by 2-4 inches (5-10cm) per year, with colonies reaching their maximum size in approximately 10 to 12 years.
+Elkhorn Coral is a large, branching shallow water coral with thick, sturdy antler-like branches.
+Colonies are fast-growing: branches increase by 2-4 inches (5-10cm) per year, with colonies reaching their maximum size in approximately 10 to 12 years.

 YELLOW TUBE SPONGES (Aplysina Fistularia)

 The yellow tube sponge displays one of the many different body forms typical of sponges.
-Sponges, considered to be the most primitive of the multi-cellular animals, are represented in the fossil record going back to the Cambrian Period, at least 600 million years ago.
+Sponges, considered the most primitive of the multicelled animals, are represented in the fossil record of the Cambrian Period, at least 600 million years ago.
 The interior body cavities

-Coral Reefs are the most biologically diverse marine ecosystem on earth, rivaled only by the tropical rainforests on land.
-Corals grow over geologic time and have been in existence for nearly 200 million years.
-Corals reached their current level of diversity 50 million years ago.
+Coral Reefs are the most biologically diverse marine ecosystems, rivaled only by tropical rainforests on land.
+Corals have grown over geologic time and have existed for nearly 200 million years.
+They reached their current level of diversity 50 million years ago.

-A coral reef is composed of thin plates or layers of calcium carbonate secreted over thousands of years by billions of tiny soft-bodied animals called coral polyps.
-It takes years for some corals to grow an inch, and they range in size from a pinhead to a foot in length.
+A coral reef comprises thin plates or layers of calcium carbonate secreted over thousands of years by billions of tiny soft-bodied animals called coral polyps.
+It takes years for some corals to grow an inch, ranging in size from a pinhead to a foot.
 Each polyp secretes a calcareous exoskeleton and lives in a symbiotic relationship with a host alga, zooxanthellae, which gives the coral its color.

-Zooxanthellae take in carbon dioxide, process it through photosynthesis, and then give off oxygen as a by-product that is used by the host polyp.
+Zooxanthellae take in carbon dioxide, use photosynthesis to process it, and give off oxygen as a by-product, which the host polyp uses.
 A million polyps are grown on top of the limestone remains of former colonies to create the massive reefs, yet these tiny animals form the only natural formation.

-Corals are divided into two types, and both are stationary on the ocean floor.
+Corals are divided into two types, both of which are stationary on the ocean floor.
 Hard corals such as the brain, star, staghorn, elkhorn, and pillar corals have rigid exoskeletons, or Corallites, that protect their soft, delicate bodies.

-Gorgonians, or soft corals, such as sea fans, sea whips, and sea rods, sway with the currents and lack an exoskeleton.
+Gorgonians, or soft corals like sea fans, sea whips, and sea rods, sway with the currents and lack an exoskeleton.

 World Coral Exhibit